-All of this competition, especially from heavy weight brands inside and outside of the industry pose challenges to entrepreneurs looking to startup in cannabis.
-Of course, there is still opportunity for small players.
+All of this competition, especially from heavy-weight brands inside and outside of the industry poses challenges to entrepreneurs looking to startup in cannabis.
+Of course, there is still an opportunity for small players.
 But before taking the leap, hopeful business owners should factor these considerations into their long-term strategy.

 Opening a Cannabis Dispensary is Not Impossible

 Despite the many challenges you will face, opening a dispensary in 2021 is far from impossible.
 But being aware of these obstacles and developing a business plan with them in mind will help you to run a successful operation.

 In addition to seeking legal guidance from a law firm that specializes in the cannabis industry, choosing the right technology is a critical step.
 Retail Control Systems can help you avoid many of the common pitfalls that cannabis owners encounter by supplying you with state-of-the-art technology designed specifically for cannabis retailers.